 NO EXCUSES.
 No one cares about excuses.
 They do not.
 Especially when you are tasked to deliver through relying on others.
 EXCUSES do not count.
 So what do you do?
 You set expectations and give options.

 MANAGE PERSONALITIES.
 Managing projects, no matter what it is, how complex or not, is not about the project.
 Managing projects is 'hard' because you're truly managing personalities.
 Think about the last project you were on.
 At the end of the day, you knew what they wanted and how to provide the service or product.
 It was the different personalities that made things complicated.
 Once you realize this and begin to master the task of managing personalities, you're on your way to success.

 My success as a Project Manager stems from these lessons that I learned very early in my career.
 I'm very thankful for those who helped guide me, mentor me, and mold me into the successful professional woman I am today.

 What lessons have you learned thus far?

-Find a mentor who can help you navigate the halls of your profession.
+Schedule your free consultation with me here and let me help you navigate the halls of your profession.

 If you like my Insights of Success blog post, could you please share it?
 Post on LinkedIn, Facebook, Twitter, or Instagram, or simply share the article with a fellow colleague who needs some help.
 I’m on a mission to help more women be successful, and it starts with exactly this kind of knowledge. -Jackie